Blog

 If the dog owner is uninsured, you may still be able to pursue a judgment against them personally.
 An attorney can help you identify all available recovery options, including whether any property owner may share liability.

-Can I recover compensation if I was bitten while working — for example, as a mail carrier or delivery driver?
+Can I get compensation if I was bitten while working?

 Yes.
 If you were bitten while in the course of your employment, you may have both a workers’ compensation claim and a personal injury claim against the dog owner.
 These claims can often run simultaneously and may result in greater total recovery.